dreamgrove/dreamgrove/content/balance/SFO-Raid-Guide/Skolex, the Insatiable Ravener.md

 ## Mythic only notes:
 - Covenants: NF but Venthyr is also playable without that much of a loss, but I would recommend against it as this is a hard enrage fight.
 This is the worst possible timer for venthyr.
 (6:05 kill or be killed)
 - Try to optimise your movement as much as possible and think at least 15sec ahead what your movement pattern will be.
 How you move will highly depend on your raid.
-- Barkskin the soaks and borrows on cd if possible.
+- Barkskin the soaks and burrows on cd if possible.